Mariam Danelia (footballer)

-Mariam Danelia (მარიამ დანელია; born 6 May 1997) is a Georgian footballer, who plays as a forward for Sivasspor in the Turkish Women's Super league, and was a member of the Georgia women's national team.
+Mariam Danelia (მარიამ დანელია; born 6 May 1997) is a Georgian footballer, who plays as a forward.
+She last played for Sivasspor in the Turkish Women's Super league, and was a member of the Georgia women's national team.

 Club career

-She played for KSK Lanchkhuti in her country, and took part at the 2020–21 UEFA Women's Champions League.
+She played for KSK Lanchkhuti in her country, and took part at the 202–21 UEFA Women's Champions League.

 By December 2021, Danelia moved to Turkey and signed with the newly founded club Sivasspor to play in the 2021-22 Turkcell Super League.
+After capping in nine matches, she returned home on 22 February 2022.

 International career

 Danelia has been capped for the Georgia national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.